ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 matter clearing site data, dont directly override site caching in all cases.
 Worst case you may have to change port.

+Concept of multiple chat sessions with same or different system prompts, as well as saving and restoring of those across browser usage sessions, can be woven around the SimpleChat class and its instances relatively easily, however given the current goal of keeping this simple, it has not been added, for now.